schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 * **Fake Orange Tan:** great for passing as an aging celebrity, and for drawing attention to yourself.
-* **Falsche Bräune:** als alternde Berühmtheit durchgehen, Aufmerksamkeit auf sich ziehen
+* **Selbstbräuner-Orange:** als alternde Berühmtheit durchgehen, Aufmerksamkeit auf sich ziehen

 * **Furry:** useful for resisting cold weather, and living in the woods.
 * **Pelzig:** kaltem Wetter widerstehen, in der Wildnis überleben